jcomeauictx/dockerfs/README.md

 $(MOUNTPOINT): | $(HOME)
     mkdir -p $@
 ```
-if you copy-and-paste the Makefile, be sure to change the 4-space indents to
+if you copy-and-paste the Makefile snippet, be sure to change the 4-space
-actual tabs.
+indents to actual tabs. (don't do this; use the repo's Makefile instead and

-next step for me is to do the same for docker-containers.
+edit as needed).